KxSystems/docs/docs/ref/select.md

 ---
+title: select, Select
+description: select and Select are (respectively) a q keyword and operator that select all or part of a table, possibly with new columns.
+author: Stephen Taylor
 keywords: column, kdb+, q, qsql, query, select, sql, table
 ---
 # `select`, `?` Select

 _Select all or part of a table, possibly with new columns_

 ## `select`